oriolaclement/Sales-Report-for-Sample-report/README.md

 # Sales-Report-for-Sample-report
-Analysis of a sample store dataset
+Analysis of a sample store dataset using PowerBI